GabrielPila/cse210-teamproject/README.md

 * listings/

 Returns a list of apartments.
-Send 'location' field in body if one wants to filter the apartments by location, 'price' if filter by price and 'move_in_date' if wants to filter by month.
+Send 'location' field in body if one wants to filter the apartments by location, 'price' if filter by price and 'move_in_date' if filter by month.